 The entities named on the attached distribution list ("Requestors") are wholly owned subsidiaries of a single parent company.
 Requestors are licensed offerors of Medigap policies.
-Requestors have entered into an agreement with a preferred hospital organization, [name redacted] (the "PHO"), which has contracts with hospitals throughout the country ("Network Hospitals").
-Under these contracts, Network Hospitals provide discounts of up to 100 percent of the Medicare inpatient deductibles incurred by Requestors' Medigap plan policyholders (the "Policyholders") that otherwise would be covered by Requestors.
-The discounts apply only to the Medicare Part A inpatient hospital deductibles covered by the Medigap plans, and not to any other cost-sharing amounts.
-The Network Hospitals provide no other benefit to Requestors or the Policyholders under the Arrangement.
-Each time Requestors receive this discount from a Network Hospital, Requestors pay the PHO a fee for administrative services.
+Requestors propose to enter into an agreement with a preferred hospital organization, [name redacted] (the "PHO"), which has contracts with hospitals throughout the country (the "Network Hospitals").
+Under these contracts, the Network Hospitals would provide discounts of up to 100 percent on Medicare inpatient deductibles incurred by Requestors' Medigap plan policyholders (the "Policyholders") that otherwise would be covered by Requestors.
+The discounts would apply only to the Medicare Part A inpatient hospital deductibles covered by the Medigap plans and not to any other cost-sharing amounts.
+The Network Hospitals would provide no other benefit to Requestors or their Policyholders as part of the Proposed Arrangement.
+Each time a Requestor receives this discount from a Network Hospital, that Requestor would pay the PHO a fee for administrative services.

-If a Policyholder were to be admitted to a hospital other than a Network Hospital, Requestors would pay the full Part A hospital deductible, as provided under the applicable Medigap plan.
-The Arrangement does not affect the liability of any Policyholder for payments for covered services, whether provided by a Network Hospital or any other hospital.
-The PHO's hospital network is open to any accredited, Medicarecertified hospital that meets the requirements of applicable state laws and that contractually agrees to discount all or a portion of the Part A deductible for Medigap policies.
-Requestors certified that the Policyholders' physicians and surgeons do not receive any remuneration under the Arrangement in return for referring patients to a Network Hospital.
+If a Requestor's Policyholder were to be admitted to a hospital other than a Network Hospital, that Requestor would pay the full Part A hospital deductible, as provided under the applicable Medigap plan.
+The Proposed Arrangement would not affect the liability of any Policyholder for payments for covered services, whether provided by a Network Hospital or any other hospital.
+The PHO's hospital network would be open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws and that contractually agrees to discount all or a portion of the Part A deductible for Policyholders.
+Further, Requestors certified that Policyholders' physicians and surgeons would not receive any remuneration under the Proposed Arrangement in return for referring patients to a Network Hospital.

-Requestors return a portion of the savings resulting from the Arrangement directly to any Policyholder who has an inpatient stay at a Network Hospital in the form of a \$100 credit toward a future renewal premium.
-Twice yearly, Requestors send Policyholders letters that explain this credit opportunity and mailings that identify Network Hospitals.
-Requestors certified that Policyholders receive clear written notice that use of a nonnetwork hospital would have no effect on a Policyholder's liability for any costs covered under the plan, nor would the Policyholder be penalized in any other way for the use of a non-network hospital.1
+A Requestor would return a portion of the savings resulting from the Proposed Arrangement directly to any Policyholder who had an inpatient stay at a Network Hospital.
+The savings would be shared with the Policyholder in the form of a \$100 credit towards the Policyholder's next renewal premium owed to that Requestor.
+This feature of Requestors' Medigap plans would be announced to existing Policyholders in an initial notification letter as well as a program identification card containing an icon indicating the participation of the plan in the network.
+For newly issued policies, Requestors would include a notice in the policy packet.
+Policyholders also would receive information biannually regarding participation of the Network Hospitals.
+Requestors certified that these materials would make it clear that use of a non-Network Hospital would have no effect on a Policyholder's liability for any costs covered under the plan, nor would the Policyholder be penalized in any other way for the use of a non-Network Hospital.1

-Savings realized by Requestors under the Arrangement are reflected in Requestors' annual experience exhibits (which reflect loss ratios) filed with the various state insurance departments that regulate the premium rates charged by Medigap insurers.
-Thus, the savings realized from the Arrangement are taken into account when state insurance departments review and approve the rates.
+Savings realized by Requestors under the Proposed Arrangement would be reflected in Requestors' annual experience exhibits (which reflect loss ratios) filed with the various state insurance departments that regulate the premium rates charged by Medigap insurers.
+Thus, the savings realized from the Proposed Arrangement would be taken into account when state insurance departments review and approve the rates.